 Risk characterization involves a determination of the likelihood that an adverse health effect will result from exposure to a given substance.
-The method used in this assessment to characterize risk was the margin of exposure (MOE) analysis, in which dose levels from animal toxicity tests were compared to conservative, upper-limit estimates of human exposure.
-To evaluate the risks resulting from chronic exposure, estimates of human exposure were compared to the lowest dose that produced no adverse effects in repeat dose studies with animals.
+The method used in this assessment to characterize risk was the conservative, upper-limit estimates of human exposure.
+To evaluate the risks resulting from chronic exposure, estimates of human exposure were compared to the lowest dose that produced no adverse effects in repeat-dose studies with animals.
 For acute effects, human exposure estimates were compared to oral LD50 values in rats.
 The MOE is the defined as the quotient of the NOAEL divided by the aggregate human exposure calculated from total daily intake from all sources.